physcodestyle/official-website/src/content/news/2018-10-30-season-tickets.en.md

 type: 'news'
 aim: 'all'
 title: 'Issue of season tickets'
-'description: 'October 31, Wednesday, in the Assembly hall of the main building will be given tickets to...'
+description: 'October 31, Wednesday, in the Assembly hall of the main building will be given tickets to...'
-'images:
+images:
   - src: '/images/season-tickets.jpg'
     alt: 'The results of season passes for the pool'
     type: 'image'